 Growing up in rural, southern england, I got used to narrow, winding roads.
-My first exposure to long, dead straight roads was in Libya, but I would usually fly deep into the desert so it was during my time in south africa that I really started to become conscious of them.
+My first exposure to long, dead straight roads was in libya, but I would usually fly deep into the desert so it was during my time in south africa that I really started to become conscious of them.

 The long, straight road was at first liberating.
 Free from the twists and turns I could see just where I was going.
 But they soon became tedious, because I couldn't get where I wanted to go fast enough.
 I could literally see where I was going to be in 15 or 20 minutes (when towing a trailer or driving the speed limit).